domicmeia/domicmeia.github.io/content/post/HWtrouble.md

 ## No power

-1. First remove both power cables and hold the power button in for ten seconds to drain any residual power.
++ First remove both power cables and hold the power button in for ten seconds to drain any residual power.
-2. Connect power cables to power supplies bypassing any UPS temporarily if being used.
++ Connect power cables to power supplies bypassing any UPS temporarily if being used.
 The LED should illuminate on the power supply unit(PSU).
 Press the PSU BIST.
-3. If no PSU BIST LED's illuminate, check using knwon working power cables and wall outlets.
++ If no PSU BIST LED's illuminate, check using knwon working power cables and wall outlets.

 ## No Post

+> Minimum to POST configuration is the config that has the minimum components required to complete POST.
+Typically, the minimum to POST configuration for **rack servers** is **PSU1, CPU1, memory module in A1 slot, and the default riser without expansion cards**.
+For **tower servers**, the minimum to POST configuration is **PSU1, CPU1, and memory module in A1 slot**.
+For modular servers, the minimum to POST configuration is CPU1 and memory module in A1 slot.

++ Bring the server to minimum configuration for the POST.
++ Reconnect the power and video cable only.
++ Attemp to POST the server
+ + plug the components one at a tiime until the defective part is found.

 ...